-C&I-4.
+Comfort & Image-4.
 Continue improvements to Overlook Park.
 The East Hardwick Neighborhood Organization (EHNO) has been working on improvements to Overlook Park for several years.
 The guardrail that extends into the park is planned to be shortened and replaced with granite blocks and a historic marker is planned to be installed at the park in the Spring.

-River access from Overlook Park is likely not feasible unless it is incorporated into a stormwater step conveyance feature.
+River access from Overlook Park is likely not feasible unless it is incorporated into a stormwater step conveyance feature such as shallow pools, riffle grade control, and often native vegetation to slow down and filter water, reducing erosion and improving water quality